jgscott/STA380/README.md

 Shalizi (Chapter 6) also has a much lengthier treatment of the bootstrap, should you wish to consult it.

+If time:
+- [An R walkthrough](https://github.com/jgscott/learnR/blob/master/hyptest/hyptest.md) on an introduction to hypothesis testing.
+- [Another R walkthrough](https://github.com/jgscott/learnR/blob/master/titanic/titanic_permtest.md) on the permutation test in a simple 2x2 table.

 ### (4) Clustering